girliemac/RPi-KittyCam/README.md

 However, node-canvas 1.0.1 (the version specified in package.json for KittyDar) failed to build with the current Node.js (v0.12.6).

-So what I did was download the zip from github repo into *node_modules*, alter the `package.json`, where canvas: ~1.0.1 to ^1.0.1 so that the latest canvas is installed as I `npm install` from the kittydar directory.
+So what I did was download the zip from github repo into *node_modules*, alter the `package.json`, where canvas: `~1.0.1` to `^1.0.1` so that the latest v1.x canvas will be installed as I `npm install` from the kittydar directory.

 Get the zip from [my forked repo](https://github.com/girliemac/kittydar).

 *Note: I am sending a pull request (https://github.com/harthur/kittydar/pull/27)*

+The following packages are specified in`package.json` file so they will be installed from `npm install` automatically, however, I just list them in case you want to know what they are:

 #### Install Johnny-Five

+[Johnny-Five](https://jonny-five.io) is a Javascript robotics framework that let you program micro controllers easily with carious hardware APIs.

 ```
 $ npm install johnny-five